josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐴_the_legality_of_gift_horses.md

 ---

-## 👑 Ownership Is Part Of The Legal Architecture
+## 👑 Ownership Is Part of the Legal Architecture

 Ownership does not answer the legality question by itself.